paultibbetts/paultibbetts.uk/content/about.md

 I learn best by experimenting, which is why I run my own [homelab](/tags/homelab).
 It's where I explore new tools, break things safely, and host the services I use every day.

-Outside of work I'm usually hiking and/or camping, and sometimes I [write about my trips](https://pinthewild.micro.blog).
+Outside of work I like hiking and/or camping, and sometimes I [write about my trips](https://pinthewild.micro.blog).

 My [now](/now) page shows what I'm currently up to and I also have a page for my [interests](/interests).

+For a more formal summary of my professional experience you can read my [CV](/cv).

 ## This website